sgerodes/3commas-postman/README.md

 # 3commas-postman

-A postman collection and environment created from the official swager doc with a pre-request script that creates the Signature from the API key and secret.
+A postman collection and environment created from the official swager doc.
+The signature is created automatically.

 In order to use this collection you will need to create api key-secret pair in your 3 commas account and store it in the variables THREE_COMMAS_API_KEY and THREE_COMMAS_API_SECRET.